EgeToksoz/turbo-boost-disable/README.md

 Download the directory, open terminal and run `chmod +x load.sh` and `./load.sh` before placing the kext to somewhere safe from deletion

-You can now choose automatic control or manual control to disable Turbo Boost.

 ## 2. Shortcut Set-Up
 Remember where you copied the kext (hopefully somewhere it doesn't bother you) now go there and option+rigt click to copy the pathname
 Install both shortcuts and during setup paste the path to kext Now you can run it manually.
-In the next step you can do it automatically
+You can now choose automatic control or manual control to disable/enable Turbo Boost.
 ## 3a.
 Automatic Control (suggested)
 To ensure Turbo Boost is always disabled, we need to run `disable turbo boost` shortcut every time the computer is unlocked.
 This is because after unlock the kext will stop working (for some reason).